 If you were disappointed with your Management Accounting: Decision & Control (MDCL) result, this news affects you.
 Students who didn’t get the required grade and paid to sit the test again may be liable for a refund if your grade has been uplifted to a pass mark.
 PQ Magazine also reported that students who are deemed “competent…after the remarking process,” will receive a £50 goodwill gesture from AAT.

-AAT are changing the Management Accounting: Decision & Control (MDCL) module for the second time this year, as a response to students around the UK consistently coming up short in the assessment.
+AAT is changing the Management Accounting: Decision & Control (MDCL) module for the second time this year, as a response to students around the UK consistently coming up short in the assessment.
 A statement on the AAT website acknowledged there was an apparent issue with the assessment and that they had received “complaints from students and training providers about the difficulty of the assessment and the high number of students rated ‘not yet competent.’”

 The previous update addressed the “alignment of assessment content”.
 Tutors posting on the AAT forums in January 2017 expressed concerns about the difference between the preparation students had made through textbooks and the questions they found in the examination.
 One tutor commented: “They looked shell-shocked when coming out and stated the questions were nothing like those in the practise papers.”